neilramaswamy/structured-streaming/docs/guides/stateful/watermarks.md

 ## The tradeoff between completeness and latency

 The watermark delay trades off latency and completeness in your pipeline.
-With a smaller watermark delay, the watermark progresses faster and reduces the time before a stateful operator's event-time windows closes.
 For example, if you have an event at 4:15 PM and your watermark delay is 30 minutes - your watermark is 3:45 PM.
 But, if your watermark delay is 5 minutes, your watermark is 4:10 PM.

 While you might immediately gravitate towards a small watermark delay to get low latency, there is a tradeoff: